Julian Assange marrying Stella Moris at HMP Belmarsh

 Supporters said the couple have been allowed six guests, including Assange’s two brothers and his father John Shipton.

-Ms Moris arrived at the jail wearing a floor-length white dress designed by Dame Vivienne Westwood and an elaborate veil.
+Miss Moris arrived at the jail wearing a floor-length corseted lilac dress designed by Dame Vivienne Westwood and an elaborate veil embroidered with messages from friends.

-She posed for photographs with one of the couple’s young sons, who was wearing a kilt, as Mr Shipton waved behind her.
+The satin dress features a note from Dame Vivienne sewn into the coat, according to the designer.

+Assange was also wearing a Vivienne Westwood waistcoat jacket and kilt, while their two young sons wore matching kilts.

 Craig Murray, 63, a “whistleblower” and close friend of Assange, described the wedding as a “moment of hope and love in terrible circumstances”.